timescale/docs/use-timescale/data-tiering/enabling-data-tiering.md

         - [services, :serviceId, overview]
 ---

-# Tier data to the low-cost bottomless storage tier
+# Tier data to the object storage tier

-Enable tiered storage to begin migrating rarely used data from Timescale's standard high-performance storage tier to the low-cost bottomless storage tier to save on storage costs.
+Enable tiered storage to begin migrating rarely used data from Timescale's standard high-performance storage tier to the object storage tier to save on storage costs.

-## Enabling tiered storage
+## Enabling the object storage tier

 You can enable tiered storage from the Services Overview page in the Timescale console.